 A. 2.5m is the limit for light trailers.
 2.4m is a practical maximum width for building specifications, ply sheets for flooring, etc. and this allows 50mm outside of the wall-frame for cladding and any other exterior fittings.
 (You can go wider but will need a pilot vehicle when it is in transit)

 A. NZTA light trailer specifications says tiny house trailer can be 12.5m long.

 It is not practical to do so because:

 - The maximum length from axle’s centre to the rear is 4m, therefore, at more than 8m of body length the trailer cannot be balanced and the drawbar weight increases.

-- Keeping your tiny house within the maximum allowable GVM of 3500kg will be difficult to achieve at 7.8m.
-As the chassis gets longer, it also gets heavier, leaving even less margin to build your tiny house within.
+- Keeping your house within the maximum allowable GVM of 3500kg will be difficult to achieve at 7.8m.
+As the chassis gets longer, it also gets heavier, leaving even less margin to build your house within.